margostino/griffin/README.md

 Shell generator built on top of [GO Prompt](https://github.com/c-bata/go-prompt) (a library for building powerful interactive prompts).
-Griffin allows to bind command and actions by configuration in order to reduce boilerplate code and let developers focus on the action handling.
+Griffin allows to bind command and actions by configuration in order to reduce boilerplate code and let developer focus on the action handling.

 ```go
 package main